We look at what your consumer rights are when a flight is cancelled, what an airline’s obligations are and in what circumstances is compensation due.

-Regulation (EC) 261/2004 applies to passengers departing from any airport situated in the EU, or arriving into the EU with an EU carrier or one from Iceland/Norway/Switzerland.
+Regulation (EC) 261/2004 applies to air passengers departing from any airport situated in the EU or arriving into the EU with an EU carrier or one from Iceland/Norway/Switzerland.
 The air travel consumer rights applicable are the following:

-- In addition to this, an airline cancelling a flight should provide each passenger a written notice setting out the rules for compensation and assistance.
+- An airline cancelling a flight should provide each passenger with a written notice setting out the rules for compensation and assistance.